cockroachdb/cockroach-cloud-sdk-go/docs/FoldersApi.md

 ### Path Parameters

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
 **ctx** | **context.Context** | context for authentication, logging, cancellation, deadlines, tracing, etc.
 **folderId** | **string** |  |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetFolder struct via the builder pattern

 Name | Type | Description  | Notes